-We solve~(\ref{eq_opt}) by relying on the strict version of \mbox{Pontryagin's} principle~\cite{KAMIEN} which is sufficient for optimality.
-Our modification of~\cite{KAMIEN} is less general than the original because its stated for CTMCs but it makes weaker assumptions (the concavity of $\hat{H}$ is required on positive values only).
+We solve~(\ref{eq_opt}) by modifying the strict version of \mbox{Pontryagin's} principle~\cite{KAMIEN} which is sufficient for optimality.
+Our modification of~\cite{KAMIEN} is less general than the original because it is stated for CTMCs but it makes weaker assumptions (the concavity of $\hat{H}$ is required on positive values only).

 \begin{theorem} For any $p \in \RE^\cals$, let $H(t,\pi,(u_{\calK},u_\cals),p) = \sum_{A \in \cals} p_A h_A(t,\pi,(u_{\calK},u_\cals))$ and assume that, for any $0 \leq t \leq \tha$ and $p \in \REz^\cals$, the function